lohi-io/harmony_core/README.md

 + Actions & Views bulk operations
 + Metatag module, thread & post.

+## Install instructions

+Turn it on and go!
+There's a sub module "Harmony - Default permissions" which should serve as an example of the sort of permissions you'll need to set for Harmony to behave properly.
+As a reminder, anonymous users cannot post in Harmony, this is an architectural choice (with enough demand could be changed) and not a permissions issue.

+In order for users to be able to view forum content they will need persmission to view both threads and posts.

 ## How do I use it?

 You can add new threads here: